PeriBooty/Cherry/README.md

 compiler for the language**.

 ## Goals of Cherry
-The goals of cherry are simple: provide an Object Oriented Programming (OOP) syntax that is widely accepted, such as those as C, C++, C#, Java, and other C related languages; provide a rich standard library and easy to use classes and structures; and powerful implementations of the former.
+The goals of Cherry are simple: provide an Object Oriented Programming (OOP) syntax that is widely accepted, such as those as C, C++, C#, Java, and other C related languages; provide a rich standard library and easy to use classes and structures; and powerful implementations of the former.